 Leaving everything behind is something many people dream about, but few people do.
 Recently I did something many people would think is crazy.
 I packed up all of my belongings and moved across the country with nothing more than what I could fit in my car.

 It was terrifying!
 But it also set me free like never before in my entire life.

 Just 2 1/2 years ago I quit my job as a practicing psychologist to pursue work as a writer and as a personal coach.
 I found my passion and purpose in life and decided to hell with my 8 years of graduate school.
 I was going to follow my dreams.
 So I quit and I’ve never looked back.

 A year after that I left my ex-fiance, the home we owned, and the town I had lived in for nearly a decade.
 It had been suffocating me.
 My life felt like a sweater that had shrunk down 2 sizes two small for me.
 So I left it behind.
-And I’ve never regretted it.
+I’ve never regretted leaving everything behind.

 So a year and a half after leaving my life behind I decided to do it again.
 A slew of circumstances led me to leave Austin Texas.
 The most prevalent of which was my dad’s Alzheimer’s disease.
 He was getting worse much faster than I anticipated and I wanted to spend some quality time with him before his condition deteriorated.

-So I took the plunge and I left everything behind, yet again.
+So I took the plunge, leaving everything behind, yet again.

 I sorted through all of my belongings and got rid of 90% of what I owned.
 I sold every single stick of furniture I owned on craigslist.
 The pile of things to give away grew exponentially taller and wider as I sorted through my stuff.
 I donated almost a full truckload of stuff to the Salvation Army.

 - My books.
 I realized that my bookshelf was nothing more than an attempt to show people how “intelligent” I was.